Welcome to the Sir Walter Murdoch School of Public Policy & International Affairs

 The Sir Walter Murdoch School of Public Policy and International Affairs offers students a unique opportunity to engage with big policy issues, develop high-level skills and build career opportunities through professional Masters degrees and other graduate programs.

-As Australia’s fastest-growing graduate policy school, we welcome students with undergraduate degrees in any subject, and offer advance standing to those who already have a background in public policy and international affairs.
+As Western Australia’s top-ranked program, we welcome students with undergraduate degrees in any subject, and offer advance standing to those who already have a background in public policy and international affairs.

 Feel free to contact me directly to discuss your future at the Sir Walter Murdoch School.

 Maija Ala-Kauhaluoma, a Masters of Development Studies student at the Sir Walter Murdoch School, has recently been awarded an Australian Institute of International Affairs Bursary.
 The award is designed to support and encourage students of WA universities to undertake educational activity in Asia.

 Learn from professionals and leading academics in your chosen field.

 Why choose the Sir Walter Murdoch School?